KishanRaj0007/Competitive-Programming/Idea Notes/Number Theory.md

 12. ## Linear Diophantine Equations
    Given three integers a, b, c representing a linear equation of the form : ax + by = c.
 Determine if the equation has a solution such that x and y are both integral values.

-   -Find GCD of a and b
+      Find GCD of a and b
-   -Check if c % GCD(a ,b) ==0
+      Check if c % GCD(a ,b) ==0
-   -If yes then print Possible
+      If yes then print Possible
-   -Else print Not Possible
+      Else print Not Possible
    --------------------------------------------------------------------------------------

    ## Prime Factorization